 If you’re under 18, you’re not allowed to buy alcohol, even if you’re buying it for an adult (someone over the age of 18).

 Going to a pub, bar or other licensed premises

-If you are under 18, you are not allowed to be in a licensed premises where alcohol is served unless one or more of the following applies:
+If you are under 18, you are not allowed to be in a licensed place (such as a bar or pub) where alcohol is served unless you are:

-- you are with a responsible adult
+- with a responsible adult

-- you are having a meal
+- having a meal

-- you are a resident of the licensed premises
+- a resident of the licensed place

-You, the person who is serving you, and the owner of the licensed place, can be fined if you’re caught in a licensed place like a bar or a pub if you do not satisfy one or more of the above categories.
+You, the person who is serving you, and the owner of the licensed place, can be fined if you’re caught and do not satisfy one or more of the above categories.

 Proof of age

-People selling alcohol in licensed places can be fined if they serve alcohol to someone who is under the legal drinking age.
+People selling alcohol in licensed places can be fined if they serve alcohol to someone who is under the legal drinking age (under 18).